HITECHCRIME/HC_S38_Odds_Stacker/README.md

 Out of options.

 0:27
-But stacking it up like demigod.
-Chess of life - I design - your demise.
+but stacking it up like demigod chess of life - I design - your demise

-Run for life, burns the skies.
+check it mate, what you find is right doesn't apply to the univocal questions am i here and why, what's the deal run for life or burns the skies?

 Emotion flood bringer,